 If you would prefer for books to have a different default PDF page size value, you can set your preferred value using this setting.
 To do so, 1) Select your preferred page size, either choosing from the list of common presets, or by selecting custom and entering your desired values using CSS-compatible units, (like

 An iframe is an HTML element which allows users to embed an HTML document (i.e. a webpage) from one source inside of another HTML document (i.e. your webbook).
-Because the use of iframes involve embedding content from external sites into Pressbooks, our default security practices are to prevent users with permissions lower than Network Manager from embedding iframes from non-trusted sources into their books.
-However, Network Managers can whitelist trusted domains or paths to permit users to embed iframes from that source using this setting.
+Because the use of iframes involve embedding content from external sites into Pressbooks, our default security practices prevent users from embedding iframes from non-trusted sources into their books.
+However, using this settings page, Network Managers can manually allow trusted domains or paths to permit users to embed iframes from that source.

 To add a domain or path to your network iframe whitelist, paste the desired domain or path into the Iframe Whitelist field on its own line.
 Guidelines for the expected input format are included below the input field.

 srcURL exactly in order for the iframe to properly embed and display.

 Once you have saved changes to your iframe whitelist, any iframe whose

-src attribute matches a domain or path on your whitelist will pass through our security filter and can be added to a book by any user on the network.
-Please note that content cloned from other networks may include iframes from sources which have not been whitelisted on your network.
-If this is the case, these iframes will not display in the cloned book.
+src attribute matches a domain or path on your whitelist can be added to a book by any user on the network.

 Allow registered users to create and clone new books